-Diversity & Inclusion: The GG&D graduate student community is a vibrant and diverse one.
-Our students come from all areas of the globe and all walks of life.
+Cornell University and the Graduate School are committed to providing an inclusive environment for all Cornell students.
+The Field of GGD strongly supports this mission and, as a result, our graduate student community is a vibrant and diverse one.
+GGD students come from all areas of the globe and all walks of life.
 We are committed to the equality of educational opportunity and success for all students.
 The Field actively seeks individuals from underrepresented ethnic groups and participate in many programs on campus to recruit and retain under-represented minorities and diversity students (including first-generation college students).

 Students with disabilities are strongly encouraged to apply.
 The Field of GGD has established a partnership with the Cornell University Student Disability Services Office.
 Any student who is invited to our recruitment events and requires special accommodations to participate, should contact the GFAs to request necessary arrangements.

 Admissions Decision Timeline: The GGD Admissions Committee will meet weekly starting in late November to evaluate completed applications.
 A select number of applicants will be invited to interview at our on-campus Recruitment events in February.
 Invitations are extended in December.
 Those who are unable to attend our Recruitment events (i.e. some international applicants residing outside the U.S.) are offered Skype interviews.
 Admissions decisions are made by mid-to-late March, once all interviews have taken place.